rpi-graduate-council/grad-wiki/Research/Research Tools & Techniques.md

 _... more resources soon to be added from the [Graduate Council's](../RPI/Graduate%20Council/GC%20Overview.md) recently hosted Research Tools & Techniques event._

 # Disclaimer
-The power of each of the individual tools exponentially increases as you connect them each other, creating a academic workflow.
+The power of the individual tools exponentially increases as you connect them with each other, creating an academic workflow.

 # Text Formatting
 - [**Markdown**](https://www.markdownguide.org/basic-syntax/):  very easy to use plain-text cosmetic language.